nodejs/abi-stable-node/napi_memory_management.md

 kept alive since they all share the same scope.

-To handle this case, N-API provides the ability to establish a new 'scope' to which newly created handle will be associated.
+To handle this case, N-API provides the ability to establish a new 'scope' to which newly created handles will be associated.
 Once those handles are no longer required, the scope can be 'closed' and any handles associated with the scope are invalidated.
 The methods available to open/close scopes are: